FAQs – Camp Experience

 Camp Shelanu strives to serve the entire community.
 Scholarship funds are available based on demonstrated need and awarded through a confidential process.
 We have three kids of scholarships:

-- Need Based; We award partial scholarships on a sliding scale – click here to download a Scholarship Application.
+- Need Based: We award partial scholarships on a sliding scale while funds last – click here to download a Scholarship Application.

 Are there other fees for t-shirts, field trips, etc?